assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 # Credential free provisioning with Terraform Cloud Agent on AWS ECS

-This repository provides an example of using TFCB to manage multiple [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) pools each tied to their own ECS fargate service within the same ECS cluster.
-This is intended for larger environments that need to issolate provisioning tasks and permissions across teams in a scalable way.
+This demo uses TFCB through multiple [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) pools each tied to their own AWS ECS fargate service.
+This is intended for larger environments that need to issolate provisioning tasks across various teams or AWS accounts in a scalable way.
 To best understand using TFCB and agents for credential free provisioning please refer to the original [tfc-agent-ecs guide](https://github.com/assareh/tfc-agent/tree/master/tfc-agent-ecs).
-In this guide you will use workspaces to isolate the roles and responsibilities for each team (IAM, Ops, and Services).
+In this demo you will use workspaces to isolate the roles and responsibilities for each team (IAM, Ops, and Service teams).
 For efficient administration of these TFCB workspaces you will leverage the Terraform TFE provider to build and manage these workspaces using IaC.
+Optionally, you can use Sentinel policy as code to further enforce IAM policies to workspaces.

 ## TFCB Workspaces Overview
+Lets take a quick look at how we are breaking up our workspaces or IaC.

 1. `Admin-TFE-Workspace`: This workspace (ws) will be used as a centralized admin ws that contains all sensitive or standard inputs and should only be accessible by TFCB owners.
 You can use this to initially provision child ws with encrypted variables and other standard configs.
 2. `aws_iam`: This ws will manage sensitive data like IAM permissions, roles, and TFCB tokens.
 This ws can be owned by your IAM or security team.
 You will provision your service roles here and enable ECS to assume the correct service role and only run tasks with that service's permissions.
 To do this the ws will create an agent pool per service.
 Each service will have its own agent_pool, token, and AWS SSM param containing the token allowing you to fully isolate runs from other services.
 This is the first ws to update when onboarding a new service.
 3. `aws_ecs_tfcagents`:  This is the ECS cluster that will isolate every service's TFCB runs by creating an ECS service per service team that runs with the team's IAM role.
 This ws may be owned by the Shared Services or Platform team.
 It requires access to the aws_iam ws outputs to read the service teams IAM role needed to configure ECS.